kaichaosun/yap/README.md

 ## Day 2

 Today comes to the business, I need to coding a pallet which can `help people find the right people`, which will likely become a blockchain based referral program later.
-The pallet is named `pallet-referral`.
+So this pallet is named `pallet-referral`.
+The business logic is similar to pallet-assets or pallet-nfts in Substrate, includes,

+- create a campaign, which can be deleted or closed later, the campaign has metadata like title, description, company intro, requirements, etc. And optional reward rules for referrals.
+- an account generate a referal link for the campaign, which can be shared with others on any platform like twitter, wechat, etc
+- candidate apply for the campaign with the referal link by submitting the required information like resume, github handle, linkedin, etc.
+- the company process the application by collaborating with the candidate, mostly offline.
+If accept, the candidate will be hired and the referrer will be rewarded with tokens, stablecoins, or NFTs by following the predefined rules.
+Otherwise, failed silently.

+With these rough ideas in mind, I followed the template pallet, and created the referral pallet.
+I only create the `Campaigns` storage and `create_campaign` didspatchable so far.
+Since start a dev network for parachain test is likely tedious, I use unit tests to ensure new logic works.